Measuring Evidence against Exchangeability and Group Invariance with E-values: Optimal e-values for group invariance

 \subsection{Expected utility-optimal e-values for group invariance: alternatives on orbits}

-In Section~\ref{sec:optimal_sample_space}, we specified an aggregate objective function on the entire sample space $\mathcal{Y}$, and then applied Theorem~\ref{thm:characterize_optimal} to decompose this into local objectives on each orbit.
-In this section, we use the insight in Remark \ref{rmk:uniform_in_aggregators} to turn Theorem~\ref{thm:characterize_optimal} around: we specify an objective on each orbit separately, which then implies the resulting e-value is optimal \emph{uniformly in every aggregation of these orbit-level objectives}.
+In Section~\ref{sec:optimal_sample_space}, we specified a single alternative $\mathbb{Q}$ on the entire sample space $\mathcal{Y}$.
+We may also turn Theorem~\ref{thm:characterize_optimal} around by specifying an alternative $\mathbb{Q}^O$ on each orbit, resulting in an e-value that is optimal \emph{uniformly in every marginal distribution over orbits}, following Remark~\ref{rmk:uniform_in_aggregators}.